 Joe Nagy started the Mill Street Bistro after buying a livestock ranch, believing the two establishments would complement each other.
-However, it didn’t go as planned, so Gordon Ramsay came to the rescue and it appeared on two episodes of Kitchen Nightmares.
+However, it didn’t go as planned.
+Gordon Ramsay came to the rescue and it appeared on two episodes of Kitchen Nightmares.
 The business later rebranded but still performed poorly.
-Mill Street Bistro eventually shut down in 2016.
+Mill Street Bistro eventually shut down in February 2016.

 After Kitchen Nightmares